McMahonLab/boot-camps/version-control/git/local/Revert_and_branch.md

 ## Don't include _everything_ in the repository: the `.gitignore` file.

 You probably don't want to include _every_ file in your project directory as part of your git repository.
+For example, your large metagenomes fastq's.

 - Backup files automatically created by your editor (`*.bak` or `*~`)
 - Very large primary data files that don't change